Difference Between Eukaryotic and Prokaryotic cells

 Physiological Difference Between Eukaryotic and Prokaryotic cells

-Also during protein synthesis, the mRNA is formed first in the nucleus and comes out and lies over the endoplasmic rfveticulum.
-Then the protein synthesis or translation starts.
+Then, the protein synthesis or translation starts.
 So, the process of transcription and translation occurs at different times in eukaryotes.

 But, in prokaryotes, both the transcription and translation occur simultaneously.